September is Preparedness Month in Wisconsin

 “When an emergency happens, quick decisions often need to be made to ensure you and your loved ones remain safe,” said Dr. Darrell L. Williams, Wisconsin Emergency Management administrator.
 “Having a plan that’s been practiced and regularly reviewed by everyone can save you precious time.
 Remember that disasters don’t wait, so make your plan today.”

-ReadyWisconsin offers several resources to help families with the process of creating plan at https://readywisconsin.wi.gov.
+ReadyWisconsin offers several resources to help families with the process of creating a plan.

 Your plan should focus on how to safely exit your home, office, or school, identifying safe meeting places, and making sure everyone knows how to communicate if you are separated.
 Plans should be regularly reviewed and practiced by everyone in your family.